defistario/defistar-docs/METHODOLOGY.md

 4. Stablecoin & Oracle Verification

 DeFiStar.io does not rely solely on displayed prices.
 Stablecoin health is verified through on-chain price oracles, queried directly within the same environment used by lending protocols themselves.
-This approach allows DeFiStar to detect:
+This approach allows DeFiStar.io to detect:
 Early de-pegging events
 Oracle-level price deviations
 Risk conditions that precede protocol liquidations